reactjs/react.dev/beta/src/pages/apis/useref.md

 By using a ref, you ensure that:

-- You can **store information** between re-renders.
-(Unlike regular variables, which reset on every render.)
+- You can **store information** between re-renders (unlike regular variables, which reset on every render).
-- Changing it **does not trigger a re-render**.
-(Unlike state variables, which trigger a re-render.)
+- Changing it **does not trigger a re-render** (unlike state variables, which trigger a re-render).
-- The **information is local** to each copy of your component.
-(Unlike the variables outside, which are shared.)
+- The **information is local** to each copy of your component (unlike the variables outside, which are shared).

 Changing a ref does not trigger a re-render, so refs are not appropriate for storing information that you want to display on the screen.
 Use state for that instead.
 Read more about [choosing between `useRef` and `useState`](/learn/referencing-values-with-refs#differences-between-refs-and-state).